Top 5 Running Shoes for Overpronation: Reviews & Tips for 2019

 New Balance is a great brand that has really addressed the issue of pronation in many of their running shoes.

-The 940 series is one I really like because it's a versatile and comfortable shoe that's pretty light and offers above average stability and support with every stride.
+is one I really like because it's a versatile and comfortable shoe that's pretty light and offers above average stability and support with every stride.
 I also like this series because it is a running shoe for overpronators that is available for both men and women.
+The 940 series

 The 940 series addresses the health issues associated with this condition in a few different ways.
 First off they feature a stability core that helps compensate for excessive foot roll and keep your ankle much more aligned throughout the stride.
 There is a super absorbent cushioning system that reduces impact shock on your joints and makes running more comfortable.